oscartbeaumont/windows_mdm/README.md

 # Licence
 This code is MIT licensed so use it in your projects as long as you give credit to me.

+# Why did I build this?
+This code is going to be cleaned up (a lot) and integrated into [Mattrax](https://github.com/mattrax/Mattrax)!

 # Help?
 If you are having any problems [contact me](https://otbeaumont.me/contact)!